-Yoga Journal's upcoming online course, Pillars of Power Yoga, features Leah Cullis, a master Baptiste Yoga teacher who will lead an athletic and spiritual immersion into the 5 core pillars of Baptiste Yoga: drishti, breath, foundation, heat, and flow.
+Yoga Journal's online course, Pillars of Power Yoga, features Leah Cullis, a master Baptiste Yoga teacher who will lead an athletic and spiritual immersion into the 5 core pillars of Baptiste Yoga: drishti, breath, foundation, heat, and flow.
 Sign up now for Pillars of Power Yoga to learn more about Baptiste Yoga and be the first to know when this fitness- and focus-boosting course launches.
 Here, Cullis debunks four myths about Baptiste Yoga, from it being "too athletic" to "too hot," and explains why it's a must-try style for yoga practitioners of every level.

 Myth #1: Baptiste Yoga isn't yoga because it’s so athletic.

 Baptiste Yoga is an athletic, dynamic style of power yoga that is deeply physical and therefore delivers results quickly.
 In Baptiste Yoga we talk about physicality, or the first entry being through the body.
 We live in such a fast-paced, stressed-out world and live in our heads so much that we often feel disconnected from our bodies.
 Baptiste Yoga is so physical that it demands your full presence and puts you deeply in your body.
 And when you are in your body in the present moment, you can tap into your deep reservoirs of personal power.

 Myth #2: The room is heated to 105 degrees.